Skillet Corn with Bacon

 Love corn?
 You need to check out these other yummy corn recipes on the blog!
 Chipotle Corn Salsa, Oven Roasted Corn on the Cob and Avocado Corn and Black Bean Salsa.

-There are so many reasons this recipe rocks:
+There are so many reasons this skillet corn recipe rocks:

-- Perfect side for a quick dinner, or make this the no-cream corn side dish for your Thanksgiving and Christmas holidays
+• Perfect side for a quick dinner, or make this the no-cream skillet corn side dish for your Thanksgiving and Christmas holidays

 Corn is one of those ingredients that brings so much flavor to a dish.
-This is quick and simple because not much is needed to make corn taste amazing.
+Skillet Corn is quick and simple to make because not much is needed to make corn taste amazing.

 So we’re going easy on these sweet and delicious corn.
 By simply adding some butter, bacon grease, and bacon pieces.
 Oh yes, all the ‘healthy’ ingredients.